What is a Laneway House in Toronto?

 A Laneway Suite is a new, self-contained residential unit located on the same lot as a detached house, semi-detached house or townhouse, and generally located in the rear yard next to a laneway.
 The laneway suite is typically smaller than and fully detached from the main building.

-Laneway Suites are a hot topic in the City of Toronto, as they offer homeowners the ability to create new sources of revenue and increase the overall value of their property.
+Laneway Houses are a hot topic in the City of Toronto, as they offer homeowners the ability to create new sources of revenue and increase the overall value of their property.

-Can I build a Laneway Suite on my property?
+Can I build a Laneway House on my property?

 To qualify for a laneway suite, your property must abut onto a public laneway either at the rear or side (see City of Toronto laneways here).
 Your property must also fall within the permissible areas of the City of Toronto (see City of Toronto guide here).

-Which professionals will I need to build my laneway suite in Toronto?
+Which professionals will I need to build my laneway house in Toronto?

 The professionals you will need on this journey are:

-- A Planner (if you don’t want to do the permitting yourself) – link to OPPI directory.
+- A Planner (if you don’t want to do the permitting yourself) – OPPI directory.

-- An Architect (with experience in designing laneway suites for Toronto) – link to OAA directory;
+- An Architect (with experience in designing laneway suites for Toronto) – OAA directory;

-- An Ontario Land Surveyor – link to AOLS directory;
+- An Ontario Land Surveyor – AOLS directory;

 - A general contractor to undertake your build.

-What is the process for building a Laneway Suite?
+What is the process for building a Laneway House in Toronto?

 - Initial qualification – does your property meet the qualifying criteria for laneway suites?
 You’ll work with a planner on this step, or do it yourself with the City of Toronto Building Dept.